pearcej/complex/ThinkComplexity/_sources/Graphs/AnalysisOfGraphAlgorithms.rst

 To express the run time in terms of :math:`n` and :math:`m`, we can add up the total number of times each node is added to ``seen`` and ``stack``.

-Each node is only added to ``seen`` once, so the total number of additions is n.
+Each node is only added to ``seen`` once, so the total number of additions is :math:`n`.

 But nodes might be added to ``stack`` many times, depending on how many neighbors they have.
-If a node has k neighbors, it is added to ``stack`` :math:`k` times.
+If a node has :math:`k` neighbors, it is added to ``stack`` :math:`k` times.
 Of course, if it has :math:`k` neighbors, that means it is connected to :math:`k` edges.

-So the total number of additions to ``stack`` is the total number of edges, m, doubled because we consider every edge twice.
+So the total number of additions to ``stack`` is the total number of edges, :math:`m`, doubled because we consider every edge twice.

 Therefore, the order of growth for this function is :math:`O(n + m)`, which is a convenient way to say that the run time grows in proportion to either n or m, whichever is bigger.